Debbie Kruger

 Song list on Concert of the Decade album

-But I must have been overseas because I never saw it on TV, one of my life's biggest regrets.
-Happily, after years of asking around about it, a kind visitor to this website sent me some precious footage which I will now treasure forever.
+But I must have been overseas because I never saw it on TV, one of my life's biggest regrets until recently.
+Happily, after years of asking around about it, a few former 2SM junkies have sent me some precious footage which I will now treasure forever.
+With Mike Drayson's masterful narration and historical footage incorporated into the program along wtih tributes to bands and artists who could not be there, it's a wonderful filmic record of the event.
 It is quite something to re-live some of the best moments of one of the best days of music that ever was.
-Click through to my Concert of the Decade page to see images from the special.
-They're better than those snapshots from my 110mm camera!
-You can click on the image strip below to go through to some awesome visual memories.

 Concert of the Decade album cover

 I always look back at the Concert of the Decade not only as one of the most amazing days in my life of music, and not just as a celebration of the most wonderful decade that ever was, but as something that signalled the end of an era.
 2SM never rode so high again as it did in the early summer of 1979.
+Go on, click on that gorgeous summer denim logo for a summery jingle from 1979.

 - Top -